MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 - 8: Never

 The default value is 8, never.
-If you specify a value of 8 or do not specify a value, Windows Defender does not perform scheduled scans.
+If you specify a value of 8 or don’t specify a value, Windows Defender doesn’t perform scheduled scans.

 ```yaml
 Type: Day